Davigo-Studio/govigedit-docs/docs/getting-started.md

 ![Finished Scene](_media/gettingstarted/fintutorialplane.png)

-!> The preview image and description is used when uploading your map to the map distribution stuff; not setting it means your map will not have an image or description in the map browser, and as such is unlikely to be approved.

 Once you've done all of that, save your masterpiece and export it via `Govigedit/Export Map` (This can be found in the top bar).

-Once the map has finished exporting, fire up the alpha or prototypes, and create an Online or a Local Lobby.
+Once the map has finished exporting, fire up the alpha or prototypes, and create a Lobby.
 Your map should be within the map selection under 'My Maps'.
 You can then load it up and have a look!

 This map obviously isn't going to win any awards, but this basic setup is mostly required for each map you create.